Saikrishna-dev-oss/SaiKrishna-dev-oss/README.md

 # 👋 Hi there!
 I'm Mangali Sai Krishna!

-### 💻 B.Tech CSE Student & 🤖 AI/ML Enthusiast
+### 💻 Bachelor of Technology (B.Tech) Student & 🤖 Artificial Intelligence/Machine Learning Enthusiast

 ---

 ## 🚀 About Me

-I am a final-year B.Tech student specializing in **Computer Science Engineering (CSE)** with a core focus on **Artificial Intelligence and Machine Learning (AIML)**.
+I am a Second-year B.Tech student specializing in **Computer Science Engineering (CSE)** with a core focus on **Artificial Intelligence and Machine Learning (AIML)**.
 My passion lies in designing and building efficient, scalable, and modular software solutions.

 I believe in leveraging Python to tackle complex data structures and constructing robust backend systems.
 My work emphasizes: